otterize/docs/docs/documentation/3-quick-tutorials/4-kafka-mtls-intents.md

 # Kafka + mTLS

-This tutorial will walk you through deploying mTLS certificates between a client and a Kafka cluster and configuring intents for one of its clients.
+This tutorial will walk you through applying intents and deploying mTLS certificates between a client and a Kafka cluster and configuring intents for one of its clients.
 We will: